Make-Up That Makes A Masterpiece

 - Skin moisturizer / foundation for skin protection: First things first: protect your skin.
 Do so prior to using heavy make-up and face paint during Halloween.
 It’s recommended to put a light moisturizer on that will gently keep your skin from drying out beneath the make-up.
 Or, if you prefer, apply a light coat of Vaseline, to keep the face paints and heavy make-up from ruining their skin.
 Apply a base make-up all over your face and neck before using bolder colors and techniques.

-- Face paint.
+- Face paint (look at all your choices on Amazon).
 With so many different face paint brands to choose from, look for keywords on the label like: safe, sensitive skin, hypo-allergenic, removable, and approved.
 This is particularly important for make-up for children and teenagers, who tend to have ultra-sensitive skin.
 If you wear contact lenses make sure the products you use are user-friendly and safe for contact lens wearers.

 - Face Painting Brush